DanyliakM/System-Programming/README.md

 # System-Programming
-Here you can find the labs I have done for the course System Programming /See ya.
+Here you can find the labs I have done for the course System Programmin
+## *See ya.*